-But what they have undertaken with Project Livewire is one of the biggest market research surveys ever undertaken, and a built an impressive, technologically-advanced electric cycle at the same time.
+Harley have undertaken one of the biggest market research surveys ever undertaken, and built an impressive, technologically-advanced electric cycle at the same time.
 Just using the words technologically-advanced in the same sentence as the words Harley-Davidson is an event in itself.

 In a world lead by Big Data where social media knows you every move, Harley will know if it's worth launching the bike.
 And know if they do launch it, how much people will be prepared to pay for it, how fast, what noise it should make, and what it should look like is all part of the feedback.

 86 per cent of people who have ridden it so far said they liked it, 74 per cent said they'd consider buying one.
 Impressive numbers for a firm with its root buried in traditional V-twin cruisers.
 The Livewire is designed to show riders what an amazing ride you can have on a Harley-Davidson electric motorcycle.
 Harley's Livewire experience is a genius bit of marketing to get feedback on their new project.
 After a quick spin around the oval and the Alpine course at Millbrook, they've certainly convinced me.
 It's weird, but in a good way, it’s as easy to ride as a dodgem, and accelerates way, way faster than you’d expect; 0-60mph comes in under 4 seconds with an alien wail of gearbox and electric motors quite unlike anything I’ve ridden, let alone a Harley.